-She and her research group have prepared and characterised some key dinuclear spin crossover systems, including the first dicobalt complex to undergo simultaneous magnetic exchange and spin crossover, and the first structurally characterised dimetallic complex in which one metal ion is high spin whilst the other is low spin.
-More recently they have reported, in collaboration with Professor Jeff Tallon (RRI), the first triply switchable cobalt complex.
+Sally and her research group have prepared and characterised some key dinuclear spin crossover systems, including the first dicobalt complex to undergo simultaneous magnetic exchange and spin crossover, and the first structurally characterised dimetallic complex in which one metal ion is high spin whilst the other is low spin, and, in collaboration with Professor Jeff Tallon (RRI), the first triply switchable cobalt complex.